ms8r/scriv2epub/tmpl/README.md

 * __copyright.jinja__: copyright page

+* __toc.jinja__: table of contents, supporting nested chapter hierarchy if defined in meta.yaml and mainmatter.yaml via `children` attribute

+* __nav_toc.jinja__: table of contents that includes HTML5 `nav` tags to define logical table of contents and landmarks ("cover", "toc", "bodymatter").
+  Double functions as HTML toc and logical toc that can replace NCX toc.
+Newer Amazon devices are using the `nav` information in this file rather than NCX data to build logical table of contents.

 * __chapter.jinja__: mainmatter chapter; default style is ``par-indent``, can be changed for a specific page to another style available in ``OPS/css/stylesheet.css`` by providing a ``parstyle`` parameter for the